 Each year the Foundation Atlas for Municipalities compares the country’s 50 largest municipalities on 50 indicators, such as crime figures, poverty, cultural offerings, infrastructure and accessibility.

-Amsterdam tops the list in spite of negative points in such areas as poverty, the percentage of residents on welfare, and safety.
+In its 2013 edition (the 2014 edition is due in early June), Amsterdam tops the ‘Most Attractive’ list in spite of negative points in such areas as poverty, the percentage of residents on welfare, and safety.

-In fact, according to the annual Crime Meter2 published last week by Dutch newspaper Algemeen Dagblad, Amsterdam is the country’s least safe city.
+In fact, according to the annual Crime Meter2 published in May, 2013 by Dutch newspaper Algemeen Dagblad, Amsterdam is the country’s least safe city.

-The paper attributes this mainly to the large number of burglars and pickpockets operating in the city — and says tourism is partly to blame because the presence of tourists brings and increase in pickpocketing and nightlife violence.
+The paper attributed this assessment mainly to the large number of burglars and pickpockets operating in the city — and it says tourism is partly to blame because the presence of tourists brings an increase in pickpocketing and nightlife-related violence.

-On the other hand, the combination of an interesting city center, extensive cultural and culinary offerings, and the steady supply of work opportunities contributes to the city’s popularity.
+According to the Atlas, the combination of an interesting city center, extensive cultural and culinary offerings, and the steady supply of work opportunities contributes to the city’s popularity.

 In the Atlas’ Top Ten of cities that made the greatest improvement in accessibility, Amsterdam takes second place, just after Amstelveen — a municipality in the city’s metropolitan area.